 What you might need if you want to try this:

-- A selection of pieces of fabric (I would allow around 10cm x 20cm of fabric for each heart, and bear in mind that some people may finish one quickly and want to make another)
+- A selection of pieces of fabric.
+I allow around 10cm x 20cm of fabric for each heart.
+Bear in mind that some people will finish one quickly and may like to make another.

-- Sewing needles (make sure they will go through the holes in the buttons!)
+- Sewing needles (large eyes are great for non-sewers, but make sure they will go through the holes in the buttons!)

 A few tips…

-- If I was going to use this in a group, I would allow up to an hour for the activity, although experienced crafters will be able whip one of these up more quickly than that.
+- When I use this in a group, I allow up to an hour for the activity, although experienced crafters will be able whip one of these up more quickly than that.

 - As an activity, this works on multiple levels, and it’s completely up to you whether you engage in/present it as a hand-centred task to help reduce stress, as a way of getting used to the idea of the arrival of the baby, as a focus to discuss oxytocin as the ‘hormone of love’ (and even as a possible means of stimulating oxytocin), as a shared activity to encourage group bonding and/or as a way of embedding hopes and wishes into a physical decoration for the birth room.
 Or offer all of the above ideas and leave it open for participants to choose which of those they can best relate to.

 - Offer a selection of fabrics, and/or invite participants to bring their own fabric.
-(Always bring some, though, as somebody will always forget, or leave their fabric at home by mistake).
+Perhaps something that has meaning for them.
+Always bring some, though, as somebody will always forget, not know what to get, or leave their fabric at home by mistake.

-- You don’t have to use cotton; felt or similar fabrics can also work really well, though I would personally avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.
+- You don’t have to use cotton.
+Felt or similar fabrics can also work really well.
+I would personally avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.

 - It is absolutely normal to wonder if people will think you’re mad!
 Like with any activity, feel the fear and try it anyway, accepting that not everyone will necessarily get it.